Skip to content

 A department or unit may choose to put course completion requirements in place for their unpaid affiliate faculty members, contract workers, contingent workers, or exempt employees.
 If that occurs, those individuals will receive communication from the department or unit instructing them to complete the course.

-Former student employees, who completed the student employee track and are subsequently hired into a staff or faculty role, will be re-assigned and required to complete the track of the employee course relevant to their new role.
+Former student employees, who completed the student employee track and are subsequently hired into a staff or faculty role are re-assigned to the employee course in the track relevant to their new role.

 Employees are expected to complete the course during work time.
-Employees on consecutive leave during the 30-day period their unit is assigned the course will be permitted to complete the course upon return to work.
-Please communicate with your supervisor and/or unit head and unit designees if you will be on leave during your unit’s assignment timeframe.
+Employees who are on consecutive leave during the 30-day period they are assigned the course are permitted to complete the course upon their return to work.
+Please communicate directly with your supervisor and/or unit head and unit designees about this issue.

 Course Evaluation FAQs